 Hydrogen can be produced using a number of different processes.
-Thermochemical processes use heat and chemical reactions to release hydrogen from organic materials such as fossil fuels and biomass.
-Water (H2O) can be split into hydrogen (H2) and oxygen (O2) using electrolysis or solar energy.
+Thermochemical processes use heat and chemical reactions to release hydrogen from organic materials, such as fossil fuels and biomass, or from materials like water.
+Water (H2O) can also be split into hydrogen (H2) and oxygen (O2) using electrolysis or solar energy.
 Microorganisms such as bacteria and algae can produce hydrogen through biological processes.

 Some thermal processes use the energy in various resources, such as natural gas, coal, or biomass, to release hydrogen from their molecular structure.
 In other processes, heat, in combination with closed-chemical cycles, produces hydrogen from feedstocks such as water.
 Learn more about the following thermochemical processes: